andreileonte1981/plain-flags/sdk/go/README.md

 Not finished.

-Can initialize and update state manually on demand.
+Can update state manually on demand or at a specified polling interval.

 Can query state, as expected, including for constrained flags.